home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 The favorites can also be managed from the phone app by going to App Configuration > Wear OS app > Manage Favorites.
 The phone app also allows you to drag and drop the entities to change the order in which they appear on the home screen.

+<span class ='beta'>BETA</span>

+If you only wish to display the favorite entities and nothing else from the Wear OS app you can do so by opening the app and navigating to Settings then selecting "Only Show Favorites" option.
+This will hide the areas and domains so you only see the favorites.

 ### Areas

 If any devices or entities have been added to areas in Home Assistant, these areas will be shown in the Wear OS app below the favorites.
 Tapping on an area will show all primary entities in that area.
 Any domains with primary entities not added to an area will be shown near the bottom of the list as 'More entities'.
 Configuration and diagnostic entities and hidden entities are only shown in 'All entities', at the bottom of the list.